haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 <a class="prompt prompt-cmd">source ~/Tutorials/EDES/tutorial_files/scripts/divide_into_lists.tcl</a>

 If typing the previous command tells you that the package "Orient" can't be found, you need to change the path inside the tcl script.
-Open a new terminal or pause VMD, then open the "divide_into_lists.tcl" with your favourite text editor, e.g:
+Open a new terminal or pause VMD, then open the "divide_into_lists.tcl" script with your favourite text editor, e.g:

 <a class="prompt prompt-cmd">emacs -nw ~/Tutorials/EDES/tutorial_files/scripts/divide_into_lists.tcl</a>